xuhui1990/zlatankr.github.io/resume/index.md

 ### **Senior Manager of Analytics** , InsideTrack.
 San Francisco, CA. Jan 2014 – Oct 2016

-- Managed team of analysts responsible for internal and external reporting, performance measurement, modeling, and decision algorithms.
+- Managed team of analysts responsible for predictive modeling, decision algorithms, internal/external reporting, and performance measurement.
-- Developed standard internal and external metrics, reports, and dashboards.
+- Developed standardized internal and external metrics, reports, and dashboards.
-- Built out infrastructure for automated development and delivery of all analytics products.
+- Managed data warehouse team and built infrastructure for automated development and delivery of all analytics products.
-- Partnered with stakeholders to ensure they have proper visibility into performance; collaborated with upstream teams to ensure data flow is calibrated toward organizational reporting.
+- Partnered with engineering and data teams to ensure data flow is calibrated toward operational analytics; ensured stakeholders gained value from analytics.
 - Maintained a portfolio of clients as an analyst while leading team.

 ### **Senior Analyst** , InsideTrack.
 San Francisco, CA. Feb 2012 – Jan 2014

 - Automated client and internal reporting through T-SQL, SSRS, and Tableau Server.
+- Created predictive models of student retention and engagement.
 - Measured and communicated impact of coaching on student enrollment and retention.
-- Created predictive models of student retention and engagement.
 - Managed data flow between client and internal databases.
-- Developed strategies for optimal client service delivery and created success metrics.
+- Developed client success metrics and strategies for optimal service delivery.

 Notable: